 There are several types of urinary incontinence:

-- Stress incontinence: leaking urine when there is increased pressure in the abdomen i.e. coughing, sneezing and exercise.
+- Stress urinary incontinence: leaking urine when there is increased pressure in the abdomen i.e. coughing, sneezing and exercise

-- Urge incontinence: not being able to hold to get to the toilet when you get the urge to go
+- Urge urinary incontinence: not being able to hold to get to the toilet when you get the urge to urinate

 Other bladder symptoms may include: